pjb3/sharp/README.md

 ## Usage

-For a basic walkthrough of all the features, view the [tutorial](docs/file/TUTORIAL.md)
+For a basic walkthrough of all the features, read the [tutorial](TUTORIAL.md).

 ## Contributing